ndif-team/nnsight/docs/source/about.rst

 .. figure:: _static/images/remote_execution.png

     An overview of the nnsight/NDIF pipeline.
 Researchers write simple Python code to run along with the neural network locally or remotely.
-Unlike with commercial inference, the experiment code can read or write any of the internal states of the neural networks being studied.
-This code creates a computation graph that is sent to the remote service (if needed) and then interleaved with the execution of the neural network.
+Unlike commercial inference, the experiment code can read or write any of the internal states of the neural networks being studied.
+This code creates a computation graph that can be sent to the remote service and interleaved with the execution of the neural network.

 How you use nnsight
 -------------------